vexelon-dot-net/e-additives.cli/README.md

     export EAD_DB_PATH=<path>/eadditives.sqlite3

-Alternatively you may pass the database path using the command line parameter `--db`.
+Alternatively you may pass the path to the database using the command line parameter `--db`.

 Make sure `ead.py` is executable.